inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 We believe them...

 ..and speed up our actions.
-But when we are moving fast, we rely on the subconscious more than the conscious, which mean we rely on our biases: _"Let's just copy what we did last time!
+But when we are moving fast, we rely on the subconscious more than the conscious, which means we rely on our biases: _"Let's just copy what we did last time!
 No time to think."_

 But that is usually when we need to think more.